-Summary: in this tutorial, you will learn about the Oracle DUAL
+Summary: In this tutorial, you will learn about the Oracle DUAL

-table which is a special table used for evaluating expressions or calling functions.
+table, which is a special table used for evaluating expressions or calling functions.

 In Oracle, the SELECT